On your driving test, when steering a car, the examiner will expect you to:

 Turning the steering wheel when the car isn't moving is called dry steering.
 This is something you should try and avoid as it puts undue strain on the steering mechanism and causes premature wear to the front tyres.
 If carrying out a low speed manoeuvre, such as turning in the road, you should get the car moving before you start to steer.

 When you turn the steering wheel as far as it will go it is at full lock.
 This is the maximum angle the front wheels will reach.
 On full lock the car's turning circle is at it's smallest.

-When removing a hand from the steering wheel to operate other controls such as the radio, always make sure you are steering straight ahead, as steering around a bend with only one hand on the steering wheel makes it much more difficult to accurately steer the car.
+When removing a hand from the steering wheel to operate other controls such as the radio, always make sure you are steering straight ahead, as steering around a bend with only one hand on the wheel makes it much more difficult to accurately steer the car.

 Nearly all cars have PAS fitted as standard.
 It makes steering a car much easier as less physical effort is needed to turn the steering wheel.
 It is especially useful when manoeuvring a car at low speeds, so it is a great help when parking in tight spaces, etc.